lightning/bolts/07-routing-gossip.md

-`timestamp` allows for the ordering of messages, in the case of multiple announcements. `rgb_color` and `alias` allow intelligence services to assign nodes colors (e.g. black) and cool monikers like 'IRATEMONK' and 'WISTFULTOLL'.
+`timestamp` allows for the ordering of messages, in the case of multiple announcements. `rgb_color` and `alias` allow intelligence services to assign nodes colors like black and cool monikers like 'IRATEMONK' and 'WISTFULTOLL'.

 `addresses` allows a node to announce its willingness to accept incoming network
 connections: it contains a series of `address descriptor`s for connecting to the